 And she continues to tell her story and really gets into the problem, “Suppliers disappeared with our money.
 We’d ship product to customers, only to discover an embarrassing quality problem like broken handles or upside-down labels.
 Deliveries were always late.”

 So she’s listing off a lot of the problems that her customers experience.
 And she’s doing it through her own eyes.
-Now she gets the guide section to tell you why you can trust her to solve your problem:
+Now she gets the Trust section to tell you why you can trust her to solve your problem:

 “Learn to make a product asserting to makers from all over the world.
 Our workshops, digital products and support packages have reached over 5,000 people.
 And I’ve educated groups at MIT, Babson, General Assembly, and beyond.”
 What trust?
 Those are some big names!
 That’s so awesome.